The Banking Regulation Review: Norway

 The regulatory regime applicable to banks

 The combination of accepting deposits and providing credit triggers a requirement for a banking licence under Norwegian law.
 The main regulation applicable to banks can be found in the Act on Financial Undertakings and Financial Groups 2015 (the Financial Undertakings Act).
-The Financial Undertakings Act is an attempt to consolidate the main financial regulations, which were previously scattered in various pieces of legislation, into one comprehensive act (implementing, inter alia, the Capital Requirements Directive IV (CRD IV), the Capital Requirements Regulation (CRR) and the Bank Recovery and Resolution Directive (BRRD)).
-The Act regulates the following financial undertakings:
+The Financial Undertakings Act transposes into national law EU rules on capital requirements and resolution, including the Capital Requirements Directive (CRD) IV, the Capital Requirements Regulation (CRR) and the Bank Recovery and Resolution Directive (BRRD).
+The Act applies to the following financial undertakings:

 - banks and other credit institutions;